CobaltXII/Minesweeper/README.md

 Minesweeper is a Microsoft Minesweeper clone written in C++11.
 From Wikipedia: "Minesweeper is a single-player puzzle video game.
 The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.".

 ## Dependencies
-Orb requires stb_image (Sean T. Barrett), SDL2 and C++11.
+Minesweeper requires stb_image (Sean T. Barrett), SDL2 and C++11.
 The dependency stb_image is included in this repository.

 ## Building
 ```